 People sometimes are very afraid that someone will steal their book idea.
 That doesn’t happen often and isn’t something to fear.
 However, that doesn’t mean that other people won’t independently come up with a similar idea on their own.
-That’s not only possible, but likely given all the authors in the world.
+That’s not only possible but very likely given the number of authors in the world.